-The Women Religious Formation Program at Divine Word College offers women religious an opportunity to learn about the spirit of mission and heritage of the Society of the Divine Word.
-All dimensions of the Program, particularly its developmental outcomes, assist the religious sister in discerning and deepening her vocation to religious mission and ministry.
+The Religious Men and Women Formation Program at Divine Word College offers religious men and women an opportunity to learn about the spirit of mission and heritage of the Society of the Divine Word.
+All dimensions of the Program, particularly its developmental outcomes, assist the religious men and women in discerning and deepening their vocation to religious mission and ministry.

-• Evaluation and Assessment are fully explained in the Assessment Tools for the Religious Formation Program.
+Evaluation and Assessment are fully explained in the Assessment Tools for the Religious Formation Program.
 Please refer to that document for more detail.